High-altitude Archaeolgy - August 2017February 16 2017

 The highland people viewed mountain lakes as sacred features in the landscape and ceremonial sites were often placed in proximity to significant lakes.
 It is also intriguing to note that archeologists consider the highland region around Sibinacocha to be a “blank spot on the map” relative to Andean archaeology.

 In 2015 and 2016, Sowell mounted two National Geographic-funded archaeological expeditions to the site with a team of Peruvian archaeologists.
 Those expeditions revealed that one of the submerged structures is a 100m/300ft long structure depicting a snake and made entirely of golden-colored stone, which indicates sacred architecture.
 Zigzag lines representing a serpent appear repetitively in the region between A.D.
 900 and 1532.
 What appear to be intact offering pots were also discovered on the surrounding lake bed.
-Based on photographs and a chip sample collected by an underwater archaeologist during the 2015 field season, ceramic experts in Peru dated one of the pots to the Late Intermediate Period (A.D.
+Ceramic experts in Peru dated one of the pots to the Late Intermediate Period (A.D.
 1000-1470), which correlates to the dry period from A.D.
 1160-1500.

-Despite the large survey area and the limited time that we had on those expeditions, our team has also documented 21 rock piles known as sayhuas and apachetas, 42 structures (including chullpas/tombs and likely ceremonial structures), and rock shelters.
-On the 2016 expedition we discovered a complex of five to six structures below a peak located near the shore of the lake.
+On the 2016 expedition we discovered a complex of five to six structures in the area.
 Our archaeologists believe that the complex is the most significant find made at Sibinacocha to date.
 Ceramic fragments have been collected from the various sites that date from the Middle Horizon (A.D.
 100-1000), Inca (A.D.
 1470-1532), Colonial (A.D.
 1532-1791), and contemporaneous periods.
 We’ve also collected numerous lithics, including arrowheads from the Archaic period (>1500 B.C.).
-The relatively high artifact densities were surprising for such a high and remote site, and the archaeological findings, coupled with an evaluation of sacred landscape features, indicate that Sibinacocha held ceremonial significance to pre-Hispanic populations.
+The relatively high artifact densities were surprising for such a high and remote site, and the archaeological findings, coupled with an evaluation of sacred landscape features, indicate that Sibinacocha likely held ceremonial significance to pre-Hispanic populations.

 As with the high altitude mountaintop, Incan, ceremonial sites, the submerged site presents an extraordinary opportunity to study a sacred, pre-Incan/Incan structure with its offerings intact and as they were originally placed.
 The discovery of such a site is a novel find, even in Peru.
 Unfortunately, the lake's rapidly dropping water level and its exceptionally clear waters are making the structures and artifacts more visible and more accessible from shore, which could facilitate looting.